helium/HIP/0137-remove-cn470-from-iot-poc.md

 ## Stakeholders

 All customers (e.g., sensor owners), hosts, and operators of the Helium IOT Network.
-Gateway manufacturers producing hotspots for the cn470 region.
+Gateway manufacturers producing hotspots for the CN470 region.

 ## Detailed Explanation

 We propose to remove the CN470 region from PoC reward calculations.

-We then propose a new denylist focused on any Hotspots that have been asserted to the cn470 region.
+We then propose a new denylist focused on any Hotspots that have been asserted to the CN470 region.

 This proposal does not remove Data Transfer capability for CN470 Hotspots.

 ## Implementation

-- Remove the CN470 region from PoC calculations by adding a check to the poc validator to check if the witness is in the cn470 region and marking it invalid
+- Remove the CN470 region from PoC calculations by adding a check to the IOT PoC verifier to check if the witness is in the CN470 region and marking it invalid
 - Produce a new denylist for all hotspots that have ever been located in the cn470 region.

 ## Alternatives